ggeop/DataDialogueLLM/README.md

    docker-compose --profile production pull; if ($?) { docker-compose --profile production up}
    ```

-## Usage

-After starting the services:

-1. Access the frontend at `http://localhost:5000` in your web browser.
+3. Access the frontend at `http://localhost:5000` in your web browser.

-2. Start interacting with the system using natural language queries.
-3. View the generated SQL and results from your queries.
+## Development

+For local development and setup instructions, please refer to our [Local Development Setup Guide](LOCAL_SETUP.md).

+The guide includes:
+- Local environment setup for Windows and Linux
+- Code style configuration with Black
+- Development workflows
+- Common issues and troubleshooting
+- Contributing guidelines

 ## Project Structure